protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

 By now, we have all the bolts and nuts we need for the contract.
 The only thing that is missing is a way to initialize this contract once during the deployment.
 Let's create a constructor method to create an empty `@NFTCollection` instance for the deployer of the contract (you) so it is possible for the contract owner to mint and store NFTs from the contract.
-As we go over this last hurdle, we will also learn about the last important concept Cadence: [Storage and domains][cdc-domain].
+As we go over this last hurdle, we will also learn about the last important concept of Cadence: [Storage and domains][cdc-domain].

 ```cadence